Marlow14/IntermediateNode/Labs/Ch03-Middleware-Error-Handling/Part3-3/README.md

 1. Replace the contents of `middleware/error-handler.js` with the contents in `/Libs/Part3-3/middleware/error-handler`

 1. Review the code and read the comments.
 This version expects to process some custo error messages.
-If the message is custom and has a code, this code is what is set and used, OTherwise a 500 code is set.
+If the message is custom and has a code, this code is what is set and used, Otherwise a 500 code is set.

 1. We will leverage the `create-error` package, which gives a simple API for creating new types of Error which contains a custom error message and a specifed error code.
 Add this to your projet using `npm i -S create-error`